There are two types of foreclosure processes in Oregon when a mortgage loan is in default — judicial and nonjudicial.

 A nonjudicial process of foreclosure by “advertisement and sale” commonly starts if you, the homeowner, are in default by not making your mortgage payments as agreed and they have been continuously late.
-After trying to contact you to bring your mortgage payments current, the financial institution collecting your payments will give instructions to the trustee to start the foreclosure process or, in lending jargon, “accelerate” the loan.
-First, the trustee will file a Notice of Default in the county records where the house is located.
-When the notice of default is recorded, the foreclosure process becomes public information and will take approximately 120 to 180 days until the house is sold or transferred.
-Immediately after the filing of the notice of default, the trustee will send to you and all parties with an interest in the property, a Notice of Trustee’s Sale or Trustee’s Notice of Sale.
-You will also receive a notification about your right to request a face-to-face mediation meeting with the lender or its representative.
-The purpose of the mediation meeting is so the parties involved - the lender, you, and a mediator - can attempt to come to agreement to avoid foreclosure.
-The foreclosure can be avoided by applying various options available from the financial institution, such as a forbearance, loan modification, pre-foreclosure sale or “short sale,” or voluntarily giving up the title of the house commonly known as deed-in-lieu of foreclosure.
-You have the right to reinstate your loan by bringing your loan current, in addition to paying the late fees and the expenses to foreclose, but you should do this no later than five days before the sale (auction date) of the house.
-If, after exhausting all your options, you were not able to reach an agreement with the lender to save your house and unless the lender decides to postpone the sale, the trustee will conduct a trustee’s sale at the place and time noted on the Trustee’s Notice of Sale.
+After trying to contact you to bring your mortgage payments current, the financial institution will give instructions to the trustee to start the foreclosure process.
+After complying with the requirements before starting the foreclosure process, the trustee will file a Notice of Default in the county records where the house is located.
+When the notice of default is recorded, the foreclosure process becomes public information and takes approximately 120 to 180 days until the house is sold or transferred.
+Immediately after the filing of the notice of default, the trustee will send a Notice of Trustee’s Sale or Trustee’s Notice of Sale to you and all parties with an interest in the property.
+You can reinstate your loan by bringing your loan current, in addition to paying the late fees and the expenses to foreclose.
+Do this no later than five days before the house’s sale (auction date) if the process is nonjudicial.
+If you were not able to reach an agreement with the servicer to save your house and unless the servicer decides to postpone the sale, the trustee will conduct a trustee’s sale at the place and time noted on the Trustee’s Notice of Sale.

 Oregon law requires trustees to provide homeowners additional notifications.
-One is the “NOTICE: YOU ARE IN DANGER OF LOSING YOUR PROPERTY IF YOU DO NOT TAKE ACTION IMMEDIATELY.”
-Trustees must provide this notification to the homeowner at the same time or before the required notification that the house is in pre-foreclosure to promptly and clearly notify homeowners who occupy the property as their primary residence about the risk of losing their homes and, if possible, what the homeowners could do to try to save their homes.
-The notification also must include a toll-free number where homeowners can call to get information about approved nonprofit providers of foreclosure prevention counseling programs in different areas of the state.
+One is “NOTICE: YOU ARE IN DANGER OF LOSING YOUR PROPERTY IF YOU DO NOT TAKE ACTION IMMEDIATELY.”
+Trustees must provide this notification to the homeowner at the same time or before the required notification that the house is in pre-foreclosure.
+The purpose of the “notice of home loss danger” is to promptly and clearly notify homeowners who occupy the property as their primary residence about the risk of losing their homes and, if possible, what they can do to try to save their home.
+The notification also must include a toll-free number homeowners can call to get information about approved nonprofit providers of foreclosure prevention counseling programs.
 The notice also includes contact information for the Oregon State Bar’s Lawyer Referral Service if you decide to hire a lawyer.
 Low-income homeowners can also ask for legal assistance.